 Farrukh joined Watsi on August 17th, 2016.
-Five years ago, Farrukh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Farrukh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Farrukh's most recent donation supported Nibleti, a baby boy from Tanzania, to fund hydrocephalus treatment.

 Farrukh has funded healthcare for 45 patients in 10 countries.